mikhailshilkov/azure-serverless-workshop/05-frontend/README.md

 Download the zip archive from https://mikhailworkshop.blob.core.windows.net/zips/droneapp-noauth.zip.

-Extract the contents into the folder `wwwroot-noauth` under the folder `statusapp`.
-Make sure that the HTML and JavaScript files are located directly inside `statusapp/wwwroot-noauth` (not in a subfolder below).
+Extract the contents into the folder `droneapp-noauth` under the folder `statusapp`.
+Make sure that the HTML and JavaScript files are located directly inside `statusapp/droneapp-noauth` (not in a subfolder below).

 These files are a React-basd web application built with Webpack.
 That's why the file names are a bit odd. `noauth` means there's no authentication built-in yet: you will add authentication in Lab 8.